Optoma Redefines Home Cinematic Experience With the All-new P1

 The Optoma P1 key features

-- Video Streaming: via Optoma Marketplace with access to popular streaming services
+• Smart features - IFTTT integration • Video Streaming: via Optoma Marketplace with access to popular streaming services

 Specification